aoloe/scribus-script-repository/typographic-grid/README.md

 TODO:

 before 1.0:
-- try to find the closest page line count match by tweaking the number of rows
 - implement the API calls for guides columns and rows
 - fix the guides columns and rows dialog to show the number of columns and rows instead of the number of guides (starting from 1; leave the sla as is) and use the margin as a default.